NowacekLab/Welcome/lesson1.md

 ## Getting set up with GitHub and GitHub Desktop

 1. Check if you already have Git installed on your computer using either Terminal (Mac) or Command Prompt (Windows) Use the search bar to find your Terminal/Command Prompt and open it then  type `git --version` then hit Enter.
-If you get something that looks like a version number then you alreayd have Git installed and should skip to 3.
+If you get something that looks like a version number then you already have Git installed and should skip to 3.
 2. Follow [instructions](https://www.atlassian.com/git/tutorials/install-git) to download and install Git onto your machine
 3. Make a [GitHub](https://github.com/) account (you should have one if you are viewing this)
 4. Join the [Nowacek Lab](https://github.com/NowacekLab) organization (you should have already if you are viewing this)